Security

 If you want to stay safe, you must get smarter.
 Never use the same password for multiple accounts, even on numerous social media accounts.

-3. Use an anti-virus software
+3. Use an antivirus software

-Do not forget to update your anti-virus software regularly!
+Do not forget to update your antivirus software regularly!

 4. Monitor how much you share online

-All this is information that might cost you dearly if in the hands of a hacker.
+All this information might cost you dearly if in the hands of a hacker.
 So, be cautious of what you share on social media.
 The less there is about you online, the more secure you will remain.

 5. Be careful with the links you click

 It’s, therefore, a bit harder to differentiate between malicious and credible sites unless you check first before clicking.
-Sometimes, the difference might be small omissions or additions in the URL links, e.g., www.googe.com instead of www.google.com – see the difference?
+Sometimes, the difference might be minor omissions or additions in the URL links, e.g., www.googe.com instead of www.google.com – see the difference?

 6. Start using a VPN